fullfacing/keycloak4s/README.md

 **Policy Enforcement Configuration**<br/> <a name="policy-enforcement"></a>

-keycloak4s' request authorization is performed by evaluating a request against a set of policy enforcement rules provided by the client.
-The rules for the service are configured using a policy configuration object that represents a JSON structure.
+keycloak4s' request authorization is performed by evaluating a request against a set of policy enforcement rules.
+The rules for the service are represented by a policy configuration object parsed from a JSON structure inspired by Keycloak's [policy enforcement JSON configuration][Policy-Configuration].
 Incoming requests are compared to these rules to determine which permissions a bearer token is required to contain in order to be authorized.

 The configuration JSON file must be placed in a project's `resources` folder.
 This allows for the construction of the policy enforcement object simply by specifying the file name:
 `val policyConfig = PolicyBuilders.buildPathAuthorization("config_name.json")`.